 Designing a new community woodland

 As part of Phase 2, we are proposing the development of a community woodland.
-To help shape its design, we will be holding an event at Providence Chapel, Charlwood to discuss the proposals with local residents.
+We recently held an event with local residents to help us shape the design of the woodland.

 The area for this woodland is shown in the map below: